wp-plugins/old-post-promoter/readme.txt

 Tags: post, promotion, SEO, rss, plugin, posts, bte Requires at least: 2.5
 Tested up to: 2.7
-Stable tag: 1.2.2
+Stable tag: 1.3

 Randomly choose an old post and reset the publication date to now.
 Promote older posts back to front page and RSS feed.

 == Warnings ==

-DO NOT USE IF YOUR PERMALINK STRUCTURE HAS DATES!!!
+**DO NOT USE IF YOUR PERMALINK STRUCTURE HAS DATES!!!**

+If you really want to use [Old Post Promoter](http://www.blogtrafficexchange.com/old-post-promoter "Old Post Promoter") by [Blog Traffic Exchange](http://www.blogtrafficexchange.com/ "Blog Traffic Exchange") please [remove the date from Wordpress permalinks](http://www.blogtrafficexchange.com/remove-dates-from-permalink "remove the date from Wordpress permalinks")

 == Description ==